icerahi/Digital-Wallet-API/README.md

 # Digital Wallet API

-This is a secure, modular, and role-based backend API for a digital wallet system, similar to Bkash or Nagad.
-It is built with Express.js and Mongoose.
+Welcome to the Digital Wallet API, a secure and modular backend system built with Express.js and Mongoose.
+This API empowers you to build a robust digital wallet application, similar to popular services like Bkash or Nagad, with features for users, agents, and administrators.

 ## Project Overview

-This project implements a digital wallet system where users can register, manage wallets, and perform core financial operations such as adding money, withdrawing, and sending money.
-The system includes authentication, role-based authorization, wallet management logic, and transactional logic, all within a modular code architecture.
+This project provides a comprehensive and well-structured foundation for a digital wallet system.
+It includes a secure authentication system, role-based access control, and a complete set of features for managing wallets and processing transactions.
+The modular architecture makes it easy to understand, maintain, and extend.

 ## Features

+### Core Features

-*   **User Authentication:** Secure user registration and login with JWT (JSON Web Token) authentication.
-Passwords are hashed using bcrypt.
-The system supports three distinct roles: `user`, `agent`, and `admin`.
+*   **Secure Authentication:** A robust authentication system using JSON Web Tokens (JWT) and bcrypt for password hashing.
+The system supports three user roles: `user`, `agent`, and `admin`.
+*   **Role-Based Access Control (RBAC):** A flexible RBAC system that restricts access to specific endpoints based on user roles, ensuring that users can only perform actions they are authorized to.

-*   **Wallet Management:** Every `user` and `agent` is automatically provided with a digital wallet upon registration, initialized with a balance of ৳50.
-Wallets can be blocked or unblocked by administrators, preventing any transactions on a blocked wallet.
+*   **Automatic Wallet Creation:** Every `user` and `agent` automatically receives a digital wallet with an initial balance of ৳50 upon registration.

-*   **User Capabilities:**
+*   **Comprehensive Transaction System:** A complete system for tracking all financial operations, including adding money, withdrawing money, sending money, cash-ins, and cash-outs.

+### User Features

-    *   **Add Money (Top-Up):** Users can add funds to their own wallets.
+*   **Add Money:** Users can easily top-up their wallets.
-    *   **Withdraw Money:** Users can withdraw funds from their own wallets.
+*   **Withdraw Money:** Users can withdraw funds from their wallets.
-    *   **Send Money:** Users can transfer funds to other users.
+*   **Send Money:** Users can send money to other users by specifying the recipient's phone number.
-    *   **Transaction History:** Users can view a complete history of their transactions.
+*   **Transaction History:** Users have access to a detailed history of all their transactions, with support for filtering by transaction type, sorting, and pagination.

-*   **Agent Capabilities:**
+### Agent Features

-    *   **Cash-In:** Agents can add funds to any user's wallet.
+*   **Cash-In:** Agents can add money to a user's wallet by specifying the user's phone number.
-    *   **Cash-Out:** Agents can withdraw funds from any user's wallet.
+*   **Cash-Out:** Agents can withdraw money from a user's wallet by specifying the user's phone number.

-*   **Administrator Capabilities:**
+### Admin Features

-    *   **System-Wide Visibility:** Admins have a comprehensive view of all users, agents, wallets, and transactions within the system.
+*   **Complete System Oversight:** Administrators have a bird's-eye view of the entire system, with access to all users, agents, wallets, and transactions.
-    *   **User and Wallet Control:** Admins can block or unblock user wallets and approve or suspend agent accounts.
+*   **User and Wallet Management:** Admins can block or unblock user wallets, and approve or suspend agent accounts.

-*   **Transaction Integrity:** All financial operations are recorded as transactions, ensuring a complete and auditable trail of activities.

-*   **Role-Based Access Control (RBAC):** The API enforces strict access control, ensuring that users, agents, and admins can only access the features and data relevant to their roles.
+*   **Advanced Filtering and Sorting:** Admins can filter and sort users, wallets, and transactions based on various criteria.

 ## API Endpoints